 In May 2007 he published a moving book about his experiences during the war: ‘A young rascal in wartime’.
 The book is written in the Dutch language.

-His perseverance has made it possible for CRASH to continue when it came to be known that the museum had to leave Abbenes.
-He was indefatigable in his search for a new location.
+His perseverance has made it possible for CRASH to continue when it became clear that the museum had to leave Abbenes.
+He was tireless in his search for a new location.
 He kept going after the municipal officials with suggestions, and in 2001 a shed was found in Lisserbroek.
-When it became known that the museum could not stay there either, the search started anew.
+Some years later it became known that the museum could not stay there either, so the search started anew.
 When he saw the fort near Aalsmeer in Aalsmeerderbrug, it became clear to him that his museum had to be located there.
 The gratitude for Henk’s work was enormous in the Netherlands as well as abroad.
 To Henk what he did for survivors or relatives of plane crashes, was simply something one had to do.
 He saw it as an obligation, and not as a burden to honor our liberators and to thank them.

-During 2007 it became clear that Henk health was declining.
-He passed away on February 2nd, 2008 aged 75 years, and many volunteers of the museum had to present their last greetings to their chairman and inspiring leader.
+In 2007 it became clear that Henk health was declining.
+He passed away on February 2nd, 2008 aged 75 years.
+Many volunteers of the museum presented their last greetings to their chairman and inspiring leader.
 His work continues in the CRASH Air War and Resistance Museum ’40 – ’45.

-The bombproof passage in the museum is named Henk Rebel Hal as an everlasting remembrance to a man who served as an example to all of us and who was an inexhaustible source of inspiration.
+The bombproof passage in the museum is named Henk Rebel Hall as an everlasting remembrance to a man who served as an example to all of us and who was an inexhaustible source of inspiration.